 - Advertisers have been allowed to scan Yahoo and AOL accounts to “identify and segment potential customers by picking up on contextual buying signals, and past purchases.”

-- Yahoo has been caught scanning emails in real time for US surveillance agencies.
+- Yahoo was previously caught scanning emails in real time for US surveillance agencies.

 With so many different types of users, there is no single “best secure email” service that will be the top choice for everyone.
 While some may prioritize maximum security and strong encryption, others may want convenience and simplicity with user-friendly apps for all devices.